hfxdanc/winbox/README.md

 #### Possible issues

+##### AppStream data

+When the Flatpak was built, the release of latest WinBox executable was included in the "Version" section of the AppStream Desktop files; however, the install may download a newer version.

 ##### Fonts

 - Wine seems to now *always* obey the font settings from the underlying O/S regarding antialiasing.
 If you are using GNOME desktop and the fonts in WinBox appear thin and are not providing proper kerning (text is improperly spaced) check the current settings ...